Contenuto

 Required

-Choose 12 free credits from among the courses offered by the Computer, Communications and Electronic Engineering Course, or from those offered by the University that do not repeat the contents of courses already included in the study plan (12 CFU)
+Choose 12 FREE credits from the following teaching and those activated by the Computer, Communications and Electronic Engineering Course or from those activated by the University that do not repeat contents of teachings already included in the curriculum (12 CFU)

 Testo